charlienewey/blog.newey.me/_drafts/2018-11-30-stochastic-gradient-descent.md

 date: 2018-10-30 17:18:21.000000000 +01:00
 ---

-Stochastic Gradient Descent (let's call it SGD from now on, because that feels a bit less repetitive) is an online optimisation algorithm that's received a lot of attention in recent years for several reasons.
-One of the most attractive things about this algorithm is its sheer scalability - because of how it differs from other gradient descent algorithms, SGD lends itself effortlessly to massively parallel architectures.
+Stochastic Gradient Descent (let's call it SGD from now on, because that feels a bit less repetitive) is an online optimisation algorithm that's received a lot of attention in recent years for several reasons (and is notable for its applications in optimising neural networks).
+One of the most attractive things about this algorithm is its sheer scalability - because of how it differs from other gradient descent algorithms, SGD lends itself neatly to massively parallel architectures.

 <!-- more -->

-{% katexmm %}

-## Gradient Descent
+## A Recap of Gradient Descent

 OK, so first off let's start with a recap of our good ol' buddy gradient descent.
+Gradient descent is an iterative optimisation algorithm that takes small steps towards a minimum of some function (notice that I say *a* minimum instead of *the* minimum - GD can get caught in local minima if the starting point is poorly chosen or the function is highly nonconvex).
+GD works by evaluating the output of the objective function at a particular set of parameter values - and then taking partial derivatives of the output with respect to each of the parameters.
+Using these partial derivatives, it's possible to determine which parameters to modify to minimise the value of the objective function.
+Basically, the algorithm finds the direction that most minimises the objective... and then takes a single step in that direction.
+Rinse and repeat until convergence!

+### A quick peek under the bonnet...

+That's the basic intuition covered, but let's take a little review of the maths.
+The GD algorithm's objective is to minimise some function $J$ by determining the optimal values of some parameter set $\theta$.
+This is done repeatedly, so a single iteration of the algorithm (a single update of the parameters $\theta$) would look something like this;

+$$
+\theta = \theta_{old} - \alpha \nabla_{\theta} E\left[ J(\theta) \right]
+$$

+The interesting thing to note here is that this requires computing the *expected value* of the function $J(\theta)$ over the whole dataset.
+That is, the objective function is evaluated over the entire dataset and then averaged - for each iteration of the GD algorithm.
+This is fine for small optimisation tasks, but this can hit significant problems at scale - as evaluating a function over a whole dataset can prove an intractable task.

+### An example with Linear Regression

+Let's apply gradient descent to linear regression.
 Remember linear regression?
 Minimising mean squared error?
 Mmkay, good.
-In case your memory is a little fuzzy (like mine), let's look at the objective function for a linear regression (with a grateful nod to Cosma Shalizi's excellent lecture notes on this topic[^1]).
+In case your memory is a little fuzzy (like mine), let's look at the objective function for a linear regression (with a grateful nod to Cosma Shalizi's excellent lecture notes on this topic[^0]).

-### An example with Linear Regression

-In this case, our learning problem has $m$ examples and $n$ features.
+In this case, our learning problem has $n$ examples and $m$ features.
 Let's define some things up front, so that our objective function makes sense to read.

+{% katexmm %}

 * Let $\underset{m \times n}{X}$ be our design matrix - with rows for each training example and columns for each feature (and an additional column for